Program Focus Area

 With more than half of the marine-related federal workforce eligible for retirement within the next five years, the continuing emergence of new marine technologies, and the increasing pressures on coastal and ocean resources due to population growth, the need for highly qualified professionals in ocean sciences is essential.

-There is also an increasingly high demand for a workforce skilled in STEM (science-technology-engineering-math) disciplines to accommodate the industrial growth of the state.
 Additionally, a well-informed constituency is essential for balanced coastal and marine resource management and economic growth.

 How the Consortium Supports Scientific Literacy and Workforce Development

 The S.C.
 Sea Grant Consortium supports research and outreach to generate and deliver science-based information and programs in response to the needs of local communities and decision-makers in the following areas:

 Professional development programs for formal and non-formal educators.